 Arrondissements 7 and 8 are also quite popular with first-time visitors, as this is where you’ll find the Eiffel Tower, Champs-Elysees, and the Arc de Triomphe.
 Accommodation in these areas is usually more expensive all year round because they are popular districts close to some of Paris’ most popular attractions.

-The 18th arrondissement is home to one of the most idyllic neighbourhoods in Paris — Montmartre.
-This neighbourhood is perched on a high hill and has some of the best views of Paris.
+The 18th arrondissement is home to one of the most idyllic neighborhoods in Paris — Montmartre.
+This neighborhood is perched on a high hill and has some of the best views of Paris.
 It’s located on the northernmost edge of Paris and borders the 9th arrondissement.

 Montmartre is known for its cobblestone streets, artistic flair, bistros, and bohemian atmosphere.
 It has a good mix of reasonably priced accommodation options.

 Finding the Best Accommodation